Signature Authentications and Guarantees:

 The signature guarantee thwarts forgeries that could result in the unauthorized transfer of stock.
-If you hold securities in physical certificate form and want (a) to sell the shares in a private transaction, (b) to clear the restrictive legend from the certificate so that the shares can be sold in the public markets or (c) to have one or more new certificates issued as part of (i) planning your estate, (ii) making gifts or (c) breaking up shares represented by one certificate into more than one certificate for any reason, you are required to sign a stock power and that signature should always be guaranteed or authenticated in some way.
+If securities are held in physical certificate form and the shareholder seeks (a) to sell the shares in a private transaction, (b) to clear the restrictive legend from the certificate so that the shares can be sold in the public markets or (c) to have one or more new certificates issued as part of (i) planning your estate, (ii) making gifts or (d) breaking up shares represented by one certificate into more than one certificate for any reason, the shareholder is required to sign a stock power and that signature should always be guaranteed or authenticated in some way.

 An investor can obtain a signature guarantee from a financial institution such as a commercial bank, credit union, savings and loan or securities broker dealer that participates in one of the Medallion Signature Guarantee programs.
-The three Medallion signature guarantee programs of the banking and securities industry are the:
+The Medallion signature guarantee programs of the banking and securities industry are the:

-* Securities Transfer Agents Medallion Program (STAMP) whose participants include more than 7,000 U.S. and Canadian financial institutions.
+* Securities Transfer Agents Medallion Program (STAMP) whose participants include thousands of U.S. and Canadian financial institutions.

 * Stock Exchanges Medallion Program (SEMP) whose participants include the regional stock exchange member firms and clearing and trust companies.

 * New York Stock Exchange Medallion Signature Program (MSP) whose participants include NYSE member firms.

 If a financial institution is not a member of a recognized Medallion Signature Guarantee Program, it cannot provide signature guarantees.
 Also, you must be a customer of a participating financial institution before the participating financial institution will guarantee your signature.
 The most practical alternative to obtaining a Medallion Signature Guarantee from a bank, savings and loan association, brokerage firm, or credit union is the online medallion stamp service provided by eSignatureGuarantee and other Internet providers.